Advertisement

 Between 2011 and 2020, Dominique had been drugging his wife and recruiting strange men to come over and rape her unconscious body.
 He would crush sleeping pills and anti-anxiety medication and slip them into Gisèle’s dinner or a glass of wine, then message his guest, who he’d told to wait in a nearby car park.

-Dominique is currently on trial in the southern France town of Avignon, and the proceedings are open to the public at Gisèle’s request.
+Since September 2, Dominique and 50 other men have been on trial in the southern France town of Avignon, and the proceedings are open to the public at Gisèle’s request.
 She has appeared with her three adult children, steadfast in her determination for justice despite being in “ruins”.
 “When people see me, they say: ‘She’s a strong woman’.
 The facade looks solid, but inside, it’s a pile of ruins.
 Everything needs to be rebuilt.”

 Gisèle’s story has horrified not only France – which is still reckoning with its questionable attitude towards women and consent – but the entire world.
-Until her case went to trial in early September, Giesle, who is now 72, was anonymous.
+Until the case went to trial, Gisèle, who is now 72, was anonymous.
 In a revealing article from June 2023, in which most of the men were named and quoted, the French newspaper La Monde referred to her only as Françoise P. But Gisèle waived her right to anonymity.
 She wants women to know they do not need to feel any shame after being assaulted.

 Gisele Pelicot rape case detailes